cs50nestm/cs50labs/exitcodes/README.md

 In this lab you will learn:

-- What is meant an exit code
+- What is meant an by exit code
 - How do we use exit codes

 ## What is an Exit Code?